nus-cs2103/website-base/admin/tp-tasks-fragment.md

 ---

-{{ icon_tip }} **Recommended: Prioritize above finer aspects of features**, for example, as must-have (to implement in the MVP) and nice-to-have (i.e., to implement in the MVP only if there is time)<br>
+{{ icon_tip }} **Recommended: Decide priorities of finer aspects of features**, for example, as must-have (to implement in the MVP) and nice-to-have (i.e., to implement in the MVP only if there is time)<br>
    %%e.g., you can decide one date format (to accept in user commands) as must-have and two other formats as nice-to-have.%%
 </box>
 </div>

-* **It is OK to make compromises** when making product decisions as every design option has costs and benefits, and sometimes, costs outweigh the benefits.<br>
+* **It is OK to make compromises** when making product decisions -- every design option has costs and benefits, and sometimes, costs outweigh the benefits.<br>
-For example, it is fine to restrict the person name to a certain length and a character set even if it is theoretically possible for those restrictions to conflict with some real-world person names.
+For example, it is fine to restrict the person name to a certain length and a character set even if it is theoretically possible for those restrictions to conflict with some rare real-world person names.
 But you need to be aware of such conflicts, justify the restriction (e.g., ease of implementation/display), and know how users can work around such a conflict should they encounter it %%(e.g., if you app doesn't allow two contacts to have the same name but the user need to store two contacts which are different people with the same name, what should the user do?)%%.

 * **You are welcome to (but not required to) follow AB3** when defining the behavior of the new features %%e.g., use similar command formats, input validation rules, error message formats%%.<br>
   {{ icon_Q }} Should the feature specification include features already in AB3?<br>
-  Yes. <popover content="The AB3 does not have a feature spec covering those features (and the UG does not cover all details of a feature).
-Furthermore, the current behavior of those feature may not be an exact match for your proposed product.">Why?</popover> But you may copy-paste parts of the UG onto your feature spec if that helps.
+  Yes (<popover content="AB3 does not have a feature spec covering those features (and the UG does not cover all details of a feature).
+Furthermore, the current behavior of those feature may not be an exact match for your proposed product.">why?</popover>).
+But you may copy-paste parts of the UG onto your feature spec if that helps.

 * **Ensure feature-fit**: While doing this, ensure the features written by each member fit together to form a cohesive product, and meet other grading criteria of the _product design_ aspect.
 This might require several rounds of refinement.
 You are encouraged to peer-review feature details written by other team members and refine the overall product design together.

-{{ embed_topic("tp-grading.md#criteria-productDesign", "Admin " + icon_embedding + " **tP: Grading → ==Product Design==**", "3", indent="1") }}
+{{ embed_topic("tp-grading.md#criteria-productDesign", "Admin " + icon_embedding + " **tP: Grading → Product Design**", "3", indent="1") }}

 * {{ icon_important_big_red }} **Submission** [one person per team]: Save the file as a PDF file, name it `{team-id}.pdf` e.g., `{{ example_team_id }}.pdf`, and upload to Canvas.
 * **Grading criteria**: to be considered 'done', the feature spec. should meet all the following criteria: